daily-co/react-native-daily-js/README.md

 ./node_modules/@daily-co/react-native-webrtc/tools/downloadBitcode.sh
 ```

-(But don't fret—you can always run it and rerun the next step at a later point.)
+(But don't fret—you can always run it later, before you do your release build.)

 Then run: